AxelCrypto/Bitget_Strategy_Weekly/README.md

 ```

-Average time of a trade: 15 days
+Average duration of a trade: 15 days
 Average time between each trade: 6.5 days

 #### Connected through an EC2 AWS server to my Bitget's API.